cjs2094/ENF_extraction_from_images/code_forTestingRealImgs_release/README.md

+# Code for testing images with real ENF traces and generating results

 ## Preparation
 * If you want to play with the datasets used in the paper, please download the mat datasets named `'mat_results.zip'` and `'mat_results_preModel.zip'` and image dataset named `'datasets.zip'` from the following URL: